SquareLineStudio/docs/components.md

 - In Micropython: `child = ui_comp_get_child(component_obj, "<CHILD_NAME>")`

 To see the list of the actual children names see `ui_comp.h` or `ui_comp.py`.

+## Component create hook

+A hook is called at the end of each component create function allowing to add custom features.
+The hooks can be found in "ui_comp_hook.c".